Ashrithanch09/sids-farm/README.md

-Below is a simple README.md template for your database schema:
+Below is a README.md template for database schema:

 Database Schema Documentation
-This repository contains the documentation for the database schema of a fictional company's logistics system.
+This repository contains the documentation for the database schema .
 The database is designed to manage information about branches, customers, orders, routes, vehicles, and their relationships.

 Tables
 Branch: Contains information about different branches of the company.